- This event has passed.

 Ivan Marchuk: Paintings

-Art at the Institute is delighted to announce “Ivan Marchuk: Paintings,” an exhibition centering on a retrospective selection of paintings by the Kyiv-based Ukrainian artist.
-Co-curated by Walter Hoydysh, PhD, director of Art at the Institute, and Tamara Strypko, this exhibition marks Mr. Marchuk’s first solo showing with The Ukrainian Institute of America.
-Part landscape, part self-portrait, the widely known and admired painter’s works will offer the viewer a profound reflection on his quest through life, his earliest memories, recurrent dreams, and prophetic visions.
+Art at the Institute was delighted to present “Ivan Marchuk: Paintings,” an exhibition centering on a retrospective selection of paintings by the Kyiv-based Ukrainian artist.
+Co-curated by Walter Hoydysh, PhD, director of Art at the Institute, and Tamara Strypko, this exhibition marked Mr. Marchuk’s first solo showing with The Ukrainian Institute of America.
+Part landscape, part self-portrait, the widely known and admired painter’s works offer the viewer a profound reflection on his quest through life, his earliest memories, recurrent dreams, and prophetic visions.

 Cultivating the highest attention for detail and precision-craftsmanship, Marchuk’s signature works are executed in an elaborate, original technique — drafting hundreds of intertwining fine lines, or filaments, enhancing an illusionistic effect of apparent depth, luminous enamel-like surfaces, and rich gradations of light.
 Early in his career, he dubbed this manner of painting “plontanism,” a neologism created of the Ukrainian word for the verb “to weave.”